Cortexea/sandbox-init-template/.openhands/microagents/repo.md

 You may assume hardhat, npm and react are installed.
 If you encounter not-found error, then attempt install.

 ## Structure
+Your working directory is `/workspace`.
+It has a directory called dApp, under which there are multiple subdirectories and files.
+You can safely assume the following structure exists:

 ```
 workspace
 └── dApp